bisnow/vitess-operator/docs/api.md

 </em>
 </td>
 <td>
-<p>Zone is the name of the Availability Zone that this Vitess Cell should run in.
+<p>Zone is the availability zone where this cell should be deployed.
-This value should match the value of the &ldquo;topology.kubernetes.io/zone&rdquo;
+This value should match the value of the &ldquo;failure-domain.beta.kubernetes.io/zone&rdquo;
-label on the Kubernetes Nodes in that AZ.
+label on Kubernetes Nodes.</p>
-If the Kubernetes Nodes don&rsquo;t have such a label, leave this empty.</p>
 </td>
 </tr>
 <tr>